StefanoDisalvo21/cpp-algo-lib/README.md

 ## This is a simple C++ algorithm library meant to learn Algorithms and Data Structure

 ## About this project
-This is the first project I started in the summer before my final year of High School.
-I wanted to explore more advanced topics, but I soon realized that I needed to strengthen my mathematical and algorithmic foundations first.

-The repository will be updated gradually as I learn new concepts.
     The project started in **August 2025** and is currently **paused**.
+    An Algorithms library is the first thing I thought to do during the summer before my last High School year because I wanted to do more than all the other high school students but I encountered some difficulties that required me to go back to basis that as an High School student I do not have so I decided to pause it and take all the time to master all the basis.
+    The repo will updated as soon as I learn new related concepts, meanwhile you can finde other active projects in my github account.

-Check the project status at STATUS.MD.
+    Check the project status at STATUS.MD

 ## Goals 🎯